fpgaemu/fpgaemu/docs/Infrastructure.rst

 diagram to the right.

 One other very handy tool that Vivado provides for us is the ability to view and modify the I/O planning of the design.
 In order to access the
-I/O planning page, open up the implemented design, select the `:guilabel:`Layout` menu at the very top of the screen, and then select :guilabel:`I/O Planning`
+I/O planning page, open up the implemented design, select the :guilabel:`Layout` menu at the very top of the screen, and then select :guilabel:`I/O Planning`.

 This should open up a new tab on the Implemented design called ``I/O Ports``, and navigating through this tab allows you to view all of the pin locations defined within your constraints, as well as their respective location within the FPGA